Vizzuality/landgriffon/data-importer/README.md

 Materials are decoupled from specific datasets.
 The app does not care that the hsCode 102 is made with the sum of 3 SPAM rasters.
 If this information matters, then it must come from the data source, not from the app configuration.

+## Data import changes

+No more `make`.
+Everything is managed through a python command line application.

 Since data is organized in H3, it should be ingested in H3.
 Delegate the preprocessing to another tool or process.
 Final data sources must be tables as close a possible to final format (like parquet).